 In the activated map frame mode, you can work with the map within the context of the page.
-The rest of the layout will become disabled until you click Close Activation on the Layout tab.
+The rest of the layout will become unavailable until you click Close Activation on the Layout tab.
 When you are in activated map frame mode, you have two sets of navigation tools available, one for the map and another for the layout.
 By default, the Explore tool for the map is selected when a map frame is activated.

-- To pan and zoom within the map frame, use the map navigation tools on the Map tab.
+- To pan and zoom in the map frame, use the map navigation tools on the Map tab.

 - To pan and zoom the page, use the layout navigation tools on the Layout contextual tab.

-- Click the Close button in the upper corner of the view.
+- Click the Close button in the upper right corner of the view.